edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

   </p>
 </div>

-  * <a href="https://aws.amazon.com/elasticbeanstalk/" target="_blank">AWS Elastic Beanstalk</a> is an easy-to-use solution for building web apps and web services with popular application containers such as Java, PHP, Python, Ruby and .NET.
+  * [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is an easy-to-use solution for building web apps and web services with popular application containers such as Java, PHP, Python, Ruby and .NET.
 You upload your code and Elastic Beanstalk automatically does the rest.
 Elastic Beanstalk supports the most common web architectures, application containers, and frameworks.
-  * <a href="https://aws.amazon.com/opsworks/" target="_blank">AWS OpsWorks</a> is a powerful end-to-end solution that gives you an easy way to manage applications of nearly any scale and complexity without sacrificing control.
+  * [AWS OpsWorks](https://aws.amazon.com/opsworks/) is a powerful end-to-end solution that gives you an easy way to manage applications of nearly any scale and complexity without sacrificing control.
 You model, customize, and automate the entire application throughout its lifecycle.
 OpsWorks provides integrated experiences for IT administrators and ops-minded developers who want a high degree of productivity and control over operations.
-  * <a href="https://aws.amazon.com/cloudformation/" target="_blank">AWS CloudFormation</a> is a building block service that enables customers to provision and manage almost any AWS resource via a domain specific language.
+  * [AWS CloudFormation](https://aws.amazon.com/cloudformation/) is a building block service that enables customers to provision and manage almost any AWS resource via a domain specific language.
 You define JSON templates and use them to provision and manage AWS resources, operating systems and application code.
 CloudFormation focuses on providing foundational capabilities for the full breadth of AWS, without prescribing a particular model for development and operations.

 ### Use case

 The goal for this post will be to use AWS OpsWorks to deploy a WordPress site, automating as much of the deployment as possible.
 We will include two distinct use cases:

   * **Fresh blank site:** Create a fresh blank WordPress site that you can use to start hosting your own blog.
-  * **Re-Created site from an existing backup:** If you have an existing WordPress site, you can use a WordPress Backup Plugin, such as <a href="https://wordpress.org/plugins/backwpup/" target="_blank">BackWPup</a>.
+  * **Re-Created site from an existing backup:** If you have an existing WordPress site, you can use a WordPress Backup Plugin, such as [BackWPup](https://wordpress.org/plugins/backwpup/).
 Using AWS OpsWorks will allow you to recover your WordPress site from a backup as a Dev/Test site.
 This way you can e.g. test installing a new plugin before doing so in the production site.
 But you can also use the recovered WordPress site for a disaster recovery scenario in case your primary site is hard down.
 The benefit here is that the recovery can happen almost entirely automated, which is always a good idea for a DR solution.

 Even though we will run the WordPress site in AWS, we will not make use of AWS cloud concepts in order to achieve high availability for coping with AWS failures.
 Instead we will keep it very simple (See Figure 2).